 * Page number will be added at a later stage prior to WP.29 submission

 3.33.
+"Hotspot" refers to an input, a process or a life cycle stage that has the highest contribution to the impact category of the product system under consideration or a group of these inputs or processes or life cycle stages.
+Note: definitions for hotspots exist in other references such as the 2017 UNEP report, the EU Environmental Footprint method (PEF, 2021)

-"Hotspot" means [a life cycle stage whose contribution to the impact category is greater than even distribution of that impact across the life cycle stages or all life cycle stages collectively contributing more than 50% to any impact category.] [a life cycle “stage” (e.g., resource extraction, material processing, production, use, end-of-life, etc.) that disproportionately contributes to an impact category (e.g., global warming potential), exceeding the average distribution across all stages.]
-“Hotspot” means a process or stage within a defined boundary that exhibits GHG emissions significantly higher than the average.
+] “Hotspot” means a process or stage within a defined boundary that exhibits GHG emissions significantly higher than the average.
 However, even if a process or stage is not considered a hotspot in the GHG emissions calculation, it shall be included in the calculation if it is recognized as necessary to satisfy the requirement definition of the cut-off rule in 7.13.
 Hotspots are defined in other references such as the 2017 UNEP report.